pouriyajamshidi/tcping/README.md

 tcping www.example.com 443
 ```

-1. You can also use the `host:port` format for convenience:
+2. You can also use the `host:port` format:

 ```bash
 tcping www.example.com:443